-The National Flag of Bhutan is diagonally divided into yellow and orange fields.
+The National Flag of Bhutan is one of the symbols on the country and is diagonally divided into yellow and orange fields.
 The yellow half stretches from the lower hoist to the upper fly end, and the orange half from the fly end to the lower hoist.
 White dragon flies facing away from the hoist along the dividing line.

 First Flag of Bhutan

-His Majesty the Second King, Jigme Wangchuck initiated designing of Bhutan’s national flag in the 1940s and ordered Mayum Choying Wangmo Dorji to come up with the idea.
+His Majesty the Second King, Jigme Wangchuck initiated designing of Bhutan’s first ever national flag in the 1940s and ordered Mayum Choying Wangmo Dorji to come up with the idea.

 The first National Flag of Bhutan was a bi-color with yellow on the top and red on the bottom.
 It had green dragon along the line of two fields in the middle, facing they fly end.